MikroTik Remote Access for MSPs: Browser RDP, VNC, and SSH Without Agents

 Multi-VLAN Sites (Hotels, Offices With Separate Networks)

 MikroTik makes VLAN management easy, and ProxyLink handles multi-VLAN access natively.
-Add each VLAN subnet to the WireGuard peer's AllowedIPs and add the corresponding mangle rules.
-One tunnel, multiple VLANs — a hotel with a main LAN, a PBX VLAN, and a camera VLAN needs exactly one WireGuard peer.
+Declare each VLAN subnet in ProxyLink under Additional Subnets and add the corresponding mangle rules on the MikroTik, the WireGuard peer's AllowedIPs stays 10.100.0.0/16.
+One tunnel, multiple VLANs, a hotel with a main LAN, a PBX VLAN, and a camera VLAN needs exactly one WireGuard peer.

 What Each Engineer Sees